24+ Augmented Reality Stats (2023-2027)

 The majority of consumers prefer AR-integrated shopping (Think Mobiles)

-Not only does AR encourage purchasing, it also makes the shopping experience more enjoyable for many.
+Not only does AR encourage purchasing, but it also makes the shopping experience more enjoyable for many.

 A recent study found that over half (55%) of shoppers claim AR shopping is more fun.